mosharaf/eecs489/Assignments/Assignment-2/README.md

 <a name="environment"></a>

 ## Environment Setup
 [We are providing a VM](https://drive.google.com/open?id=1-2Ph1fv0VGGabL79_iEVuDwQGUpoGfKQ) that has all the components you need to get started on the assignment.
 While we tried to make the base VM work for all the projects, unfortunately this didn't come to fruition.
-Starting fresh also ensures a working environment free from accidentally changes that may have been made in the first project.
+Starting fresh also ensures a working environment free from accidental changes that may have been made in the first project.

 This VM includes mininet, Apache, and all the files we will be streaming in this project.
 Both the username and password for this VM are `proj2`.
 To start the Apache server, simply run the python script we provide by doing the following: